open/close all folders

 - Gadgeteer Genius: Found some old broken drill or toy laser sword?
 Take it to Roll and she'll figure out how to make a new weapon out of it!
 As the Abridged Series puts it: "Builds WMDs out of junk."

-- Mission Control: She's Mega Man's spotter in the Flutter and builds weapons for him.
+- Mission Control: She's Mega Man's spotter in the Flutter and relays him data she gathers about the area as he explores.

 - Parental Abandonment: They disappeared on digs, so she was raised by her grandfather.

-- Romance Sidequest: Both games have the option to bring her various gifts.
+- Romance Sidequest: Both games have the option to bring her various gifts to improve her affection rating.

 - Teen Genius: She does all of the above as a teenager.

-- Voice with an Internet Connection: How she comunicates with Mega Man while he's underground.
+- Voice with an Internet Connection: How she communicates with Mega Man while he's underground.

 - Wrench Wench: She can't help herself.
 She saw a broken boat in the first game and spontaneously decided to fix it.